 The power of an arbitrator to award costs has been retained as an important feature of London arbitration.
 It operates to deter spurious claims or defences and may assist in promoting an amicable settlement.
 The arbitrator is given power to tax or assess legal costs, but on a commercial and strict basis.
-The amount recoverable will be limited to £1,250, or in small cases £625, or such other sums as may be fixed by the Committee of the L.M.A.A.
+The amount recoverable will be assessed at a sum in the arbitrator's discretion not to exceed $\pounds1,750$ or such other sum as may be fixed by the Committee of the LMAA.